Janine Butcher: 2021–2022

-In October 2021, Kat discovers that Janine has told Tommy about Michael, who is also his biological father, and kicks her out.
+Kat discovers that Janine has told Tommy about Michael, who is also his biological father, and kicks her out.
 Scarlett then finds out Tommy is actually her older half-brother, and not her cousin.
 Janine is forced to lodge with Billy, his surrogate son Jay Brown (Jamie Borthwick) and ex-wife and Jay's girlfriend Honey Mitchell (Emma Barton).
-In November 2021, she forces Jay to give her a job at the car lot so that she, Billy and her nephew Liam Butcher (Alfie Deegan) can sell stolen cars to customers and incriminate Jay for car theft.
+Janine forces Jay to give her a job at the car lot so that she, Billy and her nephew Liam Butcher (Alfie Deegan) can sell stolen cars to customers and incriminate Jay for car theft.
 They successfully manage to steal cars and Janine forges Jay's signature on the documents.
 Jay confronts Janine about the stolen cars and she reveals the truth.
-In December 2021, he decides to join in on the scam, but Janine plants a stolen necklace from one of the stolen cars with Jay's belongings, and calls the police, leading to Jay's arrest.
+Jay decides to join in on the scam, but Janine plants a stolen necklace from one of the stolen cars with Jay's belongings, and calls the police, leading to Jay's arrest.
 When it is revealed that Janine had orchestrated the scam, she is evicted by Honey.

-She later gets promoted as bar manager at The Queen Vic and becomes close with landlord and Frankie's father Mick Carter (Danny Dyer), much to the annoyance of Mick's mother Shirley Carter (Linda Henry).
-His other daughter Nancy Carter (Maddy Hill) becomes suspicious of Janine when she moves into The Queen Vic after Honey evicts her.
-She later plans to seduce Mick, but he rebuffs her advances and orders her to leave, as he plans to rekindle his relationship with his wife Linda Carter (Kellie Bright), who is a recovering alcoholic.
+Janine later gets promoted as bar manager at The Queen Vic and becomes close with landlord and Frankie's father Mick Carter (Danny Dyer), much to the annoyance of Mick's mother Shirley Carter (Linda Henry).
+His other daughter Nancy (Maddy Hill) becomes suspicious of Janine when she moves into The Queen Vic after Honey evicts her.
+She later plans to seduce Mick, but he rebuffs her advances and orders her to leave, as he plans to rekindle his relationship with his wife Linda (Kellie Bright), who is a recovering alcoholic.
 Janine interrupts Mick's plans by visiting Linda in her mother Elaine Peacock's (Maria Friedman) pub, pretending her name is Judith Bernstein, and manipulating Linda into drinking again, upsetting Mick.